Kidney transplant risks and complications

 In people whose immune system has been suppressed – such as when taking anti-rejection medicines – this virus can activate and may cause serious complications (BKV nephropathy or BKVN), including loss of graft (kidney) function and, in a small number of individuals, graft loss (failure of the new kidney).

-Your child will have a blood test and a urine test if their transplanted kidney is not working properly, and a BKV infection is suspected.
-Some centres screen transplant patients for this infection, with regular urine tests.
+Your child will have a blood and urine test if their transplanted kidney is not working properly, and a BKV infection is suspected.
+Some kidney centres screen transplant patients for this infection, with regular urine tests.
 At present, there are some treatments that have been used with variable success but no specific antiviral treatment for a BKV infection.
-If your child has a BKV infection, he or she will probably need to reduce the dose of anti-rejection medicine (immunosuppressant), or may also need to change the type of immunosuppressant.
-This will help the immune system to fight the infection.
+If your child has a BKV infection, they will probably need to reduce the dose or change the type of anti-rejection medicine (immunosuppressant) that they take.
+This will help their immune system to fight the infection.

 Other long-term complications